Products

 Avoid errors in your research by letting us do the hard work for you.
 We offer purpose-built solutions for tackling a variety of research needs.

-Nonresponse bias occurs when survey participants are unwilling or unable to respond to a survey question or an entire survey.
+Nonresponse bias is a type of survey bias that occurs when survey participants are unwilling or unable to respond to a survey question or an entire survey.
 Reasons for nonresponse vary from person to person.

 1. Asking for sensitive information: Consider a survey measuring tax payment compliance.
 Citizens who do not properly follow tax laws will be the most uncomfortable filling out this survey and be more likely to refuse.
 This will obviously bias the data towards a more law abiding net sample than the original sample.
 Nonresponse bias in surveys asking for legally sensitive information have been proven to be even more profound if the survey explicitly states that the government or another organization of authority is collecting the data!